me-who/learnGit/readme.txt

 Git is a distributed version control system.

-Git is free software distributed under the GPL.
+Git is A free software distributed under the GPL.

 Git has a mutable index called stage.